 The provision, repair and maintenance of level bunded storage and weapons preparation areas, covered and open with associated access tracks and lightning protection systems.

 The provision, repair and maintenance of accommodation from tents to hard-walled structures including associated services.
-The picture is of the accommodation at Talil Airbase in Iraq that was constructed for the USAF by 12 (Air Sp) Engr Gp units.
+The picture is of the accommodation at Talil Airbase in Iraq that was constructed for the USAF by 12 (FS Sp) Engr Gp units.

 Bulk Fuel Installations (BFI)

 The provision, repair and maintenance of bunded fuel storage and distribution systems.